SirMallard/Iris/docs/creatingCustomWidgets.md

 })
 ```

-The First three arguments:
-- `type: string`, which indicates the name of the widget
+The First argument, `type: string`, specifies a name for the widget
-- `hasState: boolean`, which indicates if the widget uses any state
-- `hasChildren: boolean`, which indicates if the widget is able to contain child widgets.

-In the instance of Iris.Text, It has no state, and it cant contain other children, so both are false.

 The fourth argument contains the class for the widget.
 The methods which a widget class may have depend on the value of `hasState` and `hasChildren`.
+every widget class should specify if it hasState and hasChildren.
+In the instance of Iris.Text, It has no state, and it cant contain other widgets, so both are false.

 | All Widgets  | Widgets with State | Widgets with Children     |
 |--------------|--------------------|---------------------------|